Teacher Education

 • Engage in practices of meal fellowship, testimony and breath prayer

-• Volunteer in the Abilene community in a local children's or youth ministry
+• Serve as a volunteer in a local children’s or youth ministry

 • Participate in the life of a local church